University of Oklahoma College of Medicine

 The University of Oklahoma College of Medicine is the medical school of the University of Oklahoma, located in Oklahoma City.
-The College of Medicine is part of the university's Health Sciences Center.
-It is one of 150 medical schools in the United States that are fully accredited by the Liaison Committee on Medical Education and the only one located in the state of Oklahoma.
+It is part of the university's Health Sciences Center.
+It is one of 150 medical schools in the United States that are fully accredited by the Liaison Committee on Medical Education, and the only one located in the state of Oklahoma.

 History

 The University of Oklahoma College of Medicine was founded in 1900 as a medical department of the University of Oklahoma at its main campus in Norman.
-Lawrence N. Upjohn, M.D. is regarded as the "founding dean" and served from 1900-1904.
+Lawrence N. Upjohn, M.D. is regarded as the "founding dean", and served from 1900 to 1904.
 In 1910, the school merged with the Epworth College of Medicine in Oklahoma City.
 By 1928, all basic science and clinical facilities had been consolidated as what would become the University of Oklahoma Health Sciences Center in Oklahoma City, where there was a growing urban population and larger hospital facilities could be supported.
-By the 1960s, the College and its affiliated hospitals had grown into a large, traditional academic medical center.
+By the 1960s, the college and its affiliated hospitals had grown into a large, traditional academic medical center.
 In 1974, a geographically separate, community-based clinical campus was established in Tulsa, approximately 100 miles northeast of the main campus.
-Referred to as the OU College of Medicine, the college is the only medical school in Oklahoma that grants the Doctor of Medicine (M.D.) degree.
+Referred to as the OU College of Medicine, it is the only medical school in Oklahoma that grants the Doctor of Medicine (M.D.) degree.